adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 ##### Result

-After runing this file I received some amount of logs and result of the executed script somewhere at the bottom of the output.
+After running this file I received some amount of logs and result of the executed script somewhere at the bottom of the output.

 ```
 2020-04-27 18:50:49.603913: W tensorflow/stream_executor/platform/default/dso_loader.cc:55] Could not load dynamic library 'libnvinfer.so.6'; dlerror: libnvinfer.so.6: cannot open shared object file: No such file or directory